rodtoll/isy-js/README.md

 CHANGELOG
 ---------

+* 0.3.9 - 2016/02/09 - Minor tweaks and adding timestamps to debug output
 * 0.3.8 - 2016/02/07 - Minor update to match updated fake-isy and unit tests
 * 0.3.8 - 2016/02/05 - Adding support for variables thanks to contribution from bdstark.
 * 0.3.7 - 2016/01/26 - lastModified is now lastChanged and now applied to scenes as well and docs fixed up